- Instantly calculate call and put option prices in Excel

 Does it work in my version of Excel?

-The calculator works in all versions of Excel from Excel 97 to Excel 2016, also including Office 365 and Excel for Mac.
+The calculator is a standard xlsm file and works in all versions of Excel from Excel 97 to the latest, also including Office 365 and Excel for Mac.
 For older versions you may need to use a different version of the calculator, which is also included.

 Does it work in OpenOffice / LibreOffice / Apple Numbers / other spreadsheet software?

 It may work in some, but unfortunately we can’t guarantee it and can’t provide support for software other than Microsoft Excel.
 That said, unlike our other calculators, the Black-Scholes Calculator does not require Excel macros to run, so it is enough if your software can open xls/xlsx files and work with standard Excel formulas.

 Are the formulas freely available?

 Yes.
 The calculator only uses the basic built-in Excel formulas or their combinations.
 Everything is freely available, nothing hidden or password protected.
 You are free to change any formulas and customize the calculator.

 The Black-Scholes model is intended for European options.
 In most cases (when early exercise does not make sense), it is also accurate for American options, but there are some exceptions (deep in the money puts, high dividend calls) where American options are more valuable than European options.
 In such cases it is more accurate to use binomial models than Black-Scholes (see Binomial Option Pricing Calculator).

 Does it work for options in my country?

 Yes.
 The model does not depend on a particular country or currency.
 Since 2013, the calculator has been used by customers all over the world, including the US, Europe, Australia, India, China, Japan, Russia, Brazil, and many other countries.